oozalan/Chat-App/README.md

 # P2P-Chatting-App
-A peer-to-peer chatting application implemented in Python.
-More detailed information can be found in the project report.
+A peer-to-peer chatting application made with Python.
+Detailed information can be found in the project report.